MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-indented-hierachy-lists.md

     Be sure to set the **Indent** field.

-## Set up fixed indented hierarchy list
+## Set up fixed indented hierarchy

+In a fixed hierarchy, child rows are always shown.

 Setting up the fixed indented hierarchy involves configuring two main properties on the page object: IndentColumn and IndentationControls.

-- The [IndentationColumn Property](properties/devenv-indentationcolumn-property.md) controls the indentation, determining which records get indented and by how much.
+- The [IndentationColumn Property](properties/devenv-indentationcolumn-property.md) controls which records get indented and by how much.
 The property must resolve to an integer, which determines the indentation level.
-It can be to either a field in the source table or a variable.
+The property can set either a field in the source table or a variable.

 - The [IndentationControl property](properties/devenv-indentationcontrols-property.md) specifies which column in the list gets indented.